Here you can learn about:

 How does an orienteering event work?

-In an ordinary orienteering event, competitors run a course which is marked on their map from the start, through a series of mandatory locations that must be visited in order, and then to the finish.
+At a typical orienteering event, participants walk, jog, or race a course which is marked on their map from the start, through a series of mandatory locations that must be visited in order, and then to the finish.

 The start is drawn on the map with a triangle, the mandatory locations, or controls, are drawn as circles and are numbered in the order they must be visited, and the finish is drawn with a double circle.
 The start, controls, and the finish are connected with lines in the order they must be visited to help follow the course visually.

-Competitors choose their own route between each control.
+Participants choose their own route between each control.
 Simple routes involve following tracks and other line features like fences or creeks, more complex routes might involve following a compass bearing, running between point features like boulders or thickets, or following the contours.
-Finding the best route for you is the challenge.
+Finding the best route for you in the shortest time is the challenge.

 At the finish, competitors hand in their control card or download the data from their memory stick to a computer.
 Results are then collated and if memory sticks (also called electronic punching) were used you can find out how long you took for each control and compare to other runners.